 We will teach you how to trace off your garment bit by bit onto pattern paper to make a new pattern from it, so you recreate your original in many different fabrics.
 Once you have made your pattern, cut out & sew your garment at home or in ongoing Stitch Classes or 1-2-1 lessons with us

-To make your pattern in 1-2-1 & Stitch Classes see the 'What to Bring' list in the notes section of the Replicate Clothes workshop page here
+What to bring to class to make your pattern in 1-2-1 lessons & Stitch Classes: see the 'What to Bring' list in the notes section of the Replicate Clothes workshop page here

-Previous Student Reviews of our Pattern Cutting courses:
+Previous Student Reviews of our Pattern Cutting tuition on courses, Stitch Classes & 121 lessons:

 "This course gave me the confidence I can actually make a pattern for anything I want to design" Julia Miles, Hove